ShrootBuck/CompetitiveProgramming/README.md

 ## Overview

 - **Solutions**: Code solutions to USACO problems, organized by year or platform.
+Some problems may have multiple solutions with different time complexities (e.g., an O(n²) brute force solution and an optimized O(n) approach).
 - **Whiteboardings**: PNG files of diagrams and sketches.
 Importantly, all PNG whiteboardings are embedded with Excalidraw information, allowing you to upload them directly to [Excalidraw](https://excalidraw.com) to access and edit the full vector data.
 Note that not all problems have associated whiteboards; usually, easier problems do not.

 Feel free to explore the directories for specific problem solutions and notes.